SophieXueZhang/cursor-colab-workflow/README.md

 ---

-🎉 Now you can enjoy the perfect combination of local coding + cloud GPU!
+🎉 Now you can enjoy the perfect combination of local coding + cloud GPU with minimal setup!